dharpranoy/Brainfuck/README.txt

 1) pip install colorama
+2) dnf install figlet or apt-get install figlet for your distro
-2) Download the brainfuck.py file and run
+3) Download the brainfuck.py file and run